OpenVPN/openvpn/doc/man-sections/vpn-network-options.rst

   also be used to enumerate all available TAP-Win32 adapters and will show both the network connections control panel name and the GUID for each TAP-Win32 adapter.

+  On other platforms, ``--dev-node node`` will influence the naming of the created tun/tap device, if supported on that platform.
+If OpenVPN cannot figure out whether ``node`` is a TUN or TAP device based on the name, you should also specify ``--dev-type tun`` or ``--dev-type tap``.

 --dev-type device-type
   Which device type are we using? ``device-type`` should be :code:`tun`